Fl0W97/ci-p4-methods-library/README.md

 ### Stylesheed

 In style.css the relevant css code is stored.
-In addition a few standard Bootstrap utility classes are has been used.
+In addition, a standard Bootstrap utility classes has been used.

 The color schema should be light with dark accents.
 Encauraging to share and inspire.